Oyo Oyo State, Nigeria Travel Guide

 Longer stays promote community integration, leading to informal language learning or participation in local events.

 Visit the Alaafin's Palace.
 Seek permission and consider hiring a local guide to understand its history.
-Witness classic architecture and daily life.
+Witness classic architecture and everyday life.

 Enjoy a truly local Yoruba meal at a reputable buka near the grand house or Akesan Market.
 Try Amala and Gbegiri.

 Explore Akesan Market.
-Wander through the bustling stalls, observe local business, and grab a small souvenir.
+Wander through the bustling stalls, observe local business, and pick up a small souvenir.
 Take a leisurely stroll through traditional compounds.

 Follow the "One-week comprehensive experience" itinerary (Oyo town, Old Oyo National Park, Ibadan).